avaish/ai-dating/sandbox/ai-dating/README.md

 ## Technical Infrastructure

 A good place to start is with `docker-compose.yaml`.
-This shows the three services that we run nginx, db, and ai-dating. nginx is our proxy, postgres is our db, and ai-dating is Python Fast API App.
+This shows the three services that we run `nginx`, `db`, and `ai-dating`. `nginx` is our proxy, `db` is our poatgres-db, and `ai-dating` is Python Fast API App.

-From here, looking at the `Dockerfile` will show the entrypoint for our Flask App.
+From here, looking at the `Dockerfile` will show the entrypoint for our App.

 You can run `docker logs -f nginx`, `docker logs -f db`, `docker logs -f ai-dating` to see logs.